Estate of Ed Townsend vs Sheeran and others

 A case was brought in 2016 against Ed Sheeran, his publisher and record label, for allegedly copying Marvin Gaye classic Let's Get It On in his song Thinking Out Loud.

 Ed Townsend was the co-writer with Marvin Gaye of the 1973 classic Let's Get It On.
-He died in 2003, and his estate brought an action against Ed Sheeran in 2016 for copying without permission the song Let's Get It On in his song Thinking Out Loud.
+He died in 2003, and his estate brought an action against Ed Sheeran in 2016 for copying without permission the song Let's Get It On in his song Thinking Out Loud, which was recorded and released in 2014.
 According to the Digital Music News report in July 2016 the first case failed, as papers were not correctly served on Sheeran and the other 14 defendants, including his publisher Sony/ATV Music Publishing LLC and record labels Sony/ATV Music Publishing LLC, Asylum Records and Atlantic Records, with only two papers having been correctly being served.
 The judge dismissed that case in November 2016.

 In July 2017 the Townsend estate again filed legal paperwork in Manhattan.
 Alongside Sheeran, the defendants are named as Atlantic Records, Sony/ATV Music Publishing LLC and Asylum Records.